 Who Should Use the Business Plan?

 The fourth Teachable plan is the Business plan.
-Priced at a steep $499/month, it offers a few additional features such as custom user roles, bulk import of students, and the ability to keep up to 100 admin-level users.
+Priced at a steep $299/month, it offers a few additional features such as Power Editor, custom user roles, bulk import of students, and the ability to keep up to 100 admin-level users.

 The Business plan of Teachable will only be needed by those of you who are running something like an online course marketplace, a university course program, or a corporate training platform — basically, anything that requires you to keep a relatively large number of authors or owners in your school.

 For most of you, the Professional plan is the only plan you’d ever need and even as you continue to scale your business, you’ll not need to switch to the Business plan, except when you need the specific features mentioned above.

 (If you want to see the complete list of Teachable features available on each of the plans, you should check this comparison chart.)